A Model and Survey of Distributed Data-Intensive Systems: Data Processing Systems

 Data parallelism is key to dataflow systems, and all operators in their jobs definition API are data parallel.
 Jobs are one-shot in the case of batch processing and continuous in the case of stream processing.
-In the latter case, jobs may implicitly define some task state.
+In the latter case, jobs may implicitly define some task state, for instance by expressing computations that operate on a recent portion (window) of data rather than on individual data elements.
 Jobs cannot control task placement explicitly, but many systems provide configuration parameters to guide placement decisions, for instance to force or inhibit the colocation of certain tasks.
 An exception to the above rules is represented by graph processing systems, which are based on a programming model where developers define the behavior of individual vertices~\cite{mcCune:CSur:2015:TLaV}: the model provides explicit primitives to access the state of a vertex and to send messages between vertices (explicit communication).

 All DPSs compile jobs on driver execution.
 For other characteristics related to jobs compilation, deployment, and execution, we distinguish between systems that perform task level deployment (discussed in \s{systems_proc:task_depl}) and systems that perform job level deployment (discussed in \s{systems_proc:job_depl}).